This webpage has been created to share the answers to COVID-19-related questions.

 The IRB offices remain fully operational.
 Like many other departments, staff have begun transitioning back to the office but will continue with remote work flexibility.
 IRB meetings will continue to be held virtually until further notice.
 In addition:

 - Highest priority is being given to all questions, requests, and applications (including changes and reportable events) related to COVID-19.

-- The HS IRBs’ point of contact service is available by voicemail only.
+- The IRBs’ point of contact service is available by voicemail only.